rollbar/Rollbar.NET/README.md

 ## Caught Exceptions

-To send a caught exception to Rollbar, you must call RollbarLocator.RollbarInstance.Log().
+To send a caught exception to Rollbar, you must call `RollbarLocator.RollbarInstance.Log()`.
 You can set an item's level when you call this function.
-The level can be 'Debug', 'Info', 'Warning', 'Error' and 'Critical'.
+The level can be `'Debug'`, `'Info'`, `'Warning'`, `'Error'`, or `'Critical'`.

-In addition there other conveninence methods for logging messages using different error levels that are named after the levels.
+In addition, there other conveninence methods for logging messages using different error levels that are named after the levels.

 ```csharp
 RollbarLocator.RollbarInstance.Error(exception);